Sean R Hanover

 Blog: Law Blog --Share Your Thoughts!

+When Non-Practitioners Make Interesting Observations -- OR don't critique if you aren't swimming in the pond.
+What happens at a credible fear hearing before an immigration judge?
+IMMIGRATION LAW - What defines a brief, casual, and innocent departure from the US?
+Or, how to avoid being deported for breaking continuous residency.
 How to beat a government setup!
 General Questions about Family, bankruptcy, and criminal law.
 Post Immigration Court -- what happens if I lose?
 When can I subpoena a corporate officer?
 An Offer in Compromise.
 The trick to filing an IRS-656.
 When do I get my Miranda warnings?
-Sentencing Guideline Overview (felony) Child Support in VA Reckless Driving in VA

 It is annoying when people comment on running a business when they have no experience. @HanoverLawPC on @LinkedIn https://www.linkedin.com/pulse/dont-critique-you-arent-swimming-same-pond-sean-hanover— Sean R Hanover (@HanoverLawPC) August 22, 2015

 Boo to those who pretend to know what its like to lead your own law firm.
 In this post I comment about an... http://fb.me/6NXTF8S7G— Sean R Hanover (@HanoverLawPC) August 22, 2015